-Bellow, we offer brief overview on where to start with auditing your data and authentication strategies to adopt.
+Below, we offer a brief overview on where to start with auditing your data and authentication strategies to adopt.
 To access the full guide with more details, recommendations, best practices, and case studies, download the Sell Side Guide to Identity here.

 Why Authenticated Audiences Are the Future

 To succeed in this shift, publishers must take ownership of their identity strategy.
+This means proactively defining how user data is collected, governed, and activated across the organization rather than relying on legacy systems or third-party partners to fill in the gaps.
 But before jumping into new tools or platforms, it's essential to fully understand the current state of your data.
 Without a clear picture of where your data lives and how it's managed, even the best identity strategy will fall short.
-Learn more where to start when building an identity graph.
+Learn the first steps to take when building an identity graph.

 Laying the Groundwork: Audit, Organize, and Close the Gaps